hoffmangroup/genomedata/doc/genomedata.rst

 ::

  Usage: genomedata-load-data [OPTION...]
-GENOMEDATADIR TRACKNAME Loads data into genomedata format
+GENOMEDATADIR TRACKNAME Loads data into Genomedata format
  Takes track data in on stdin

    -c, --chunk-size=NROWS     Chunk hdf5 data into blocks of NROWS.
 A higher